Skip to main content

 • Huff coughing

-• Positive expository pressure (PEP) and oscillating PEP
+• Positive expiratory pressure (PEP) and oscillating PEP

 • A percussion vest (high-frequency chest-wall oscillation)